LearnersGuild/cos/GLOSSARY.md

 Chapters are the centers of learning within Learners Guild.
 They are communities of practice designed for intensive, deliberate learning and growth.

 ## Cohort
 A cohort is a set of learners with a shared start date and chapter.
+Cohorts are named after their start month: e.g. November Cohort, September Cohort.
+Cohorts go through orientation, and some foundational workshops together.

 ## Common Good
 I engage/participate for the betterment of the team over personal gain.